 Your attention is drawn to the University of Wollongong's Policy Directory, which governs the University, of which UOW Accommodation forms an integral part.

-If you wish to provide UOW Accommodation with feedback, please raise it with your Student Residence Manager.
-Alternatively, your feedback is actively encouraged through Feedback @ UOW.
+If you wish to provide UOW Accommodation with feedback, please raise it with your Associate Director, Student Residence.
+Alternatively, your feedback is actively encouraged through UOW Feedback.

 As part of your application process you will have provided us with an emergency contact.
 It is vital that if these details change you should inform us as soon as possible.
 If you are injured and we need to make contact with your family, this information will be of vital importance.